 For external dose reconstruction under EEOICPA, the organ or tissue that developed the cancer is the primary organ of interest.
-Detailed information on ICD-9 codes and the appropriate external organ is provided in ORAUT-OTIB-0005 (ORAUT 2012).
+International Classification of Diseases (ICD) codes are used to determine general information regarding corresponding organ for which external dose should be calculated.
+Detailed information on ICD codes and the appropriate external organ is provided in ORAUT-OTIB-0005 (ORAUT 2019a).